Black Raptor/JimnyBits 2″ Lift Kit Install

 Rear panhard relocation bracket

 One element to help with the handling characteristics of the Jimny is to consider the rear panhard relocation bracket.
-This lifts the axle end of the rear panhard rod up by about 40 mm.
+This lifts the axle end of the rear panhard rod up by around 50mm.
 The main benefit of this is to raise the rear roll centre by half this amount, which counteracts the rear rolling so much with a lift installed.
 This in turn reduces roll oversteer which is something Jimnys have in spade, so it should help settle the on-road and fast road handling.

 You start by undoing the rear panhard rod bolt at the axle end.

 The bracket then bolts on with 3 bolts: a larger one at the bottom, a smaller one at the top, and a bolt that goes through the original mount hole on the axle.
-This largest bolt has a crush tube in it; this tube is a tight fit to the bracket but some gentle taps with a plastic faced hammer got it in.

 Tighten everything up to spec and you’re good.
 Note that you should tighten the panhard rod to the bracket itself with the car at normal ride height.
 This stops the bush getting a bit bound up.
 Torque setting for this bolt is 95 Nm.